ploetz-zeller/symbio-documentation/docs/admin/services/sap-solution-manager-connector/DocumentSynchronization.md

 You can synchronize the document attached on the sub, main process and task by attaching the document to it.
 ![Test](media/symbioDocument4.png)

-### 3.Synchronize the structure to SolMan
+### 3.Synchronize the structure to SAP Solution Manager

 Synchronize the sub process regularly.

-In SolMan you should see the attached document
+In SAP Solution Manager you should see the attached document